COUNCILS & COMMITTEES

 NORTH COUNTY LEGISLATIVE

-All aspects of the building industry in North San Diego County, including City Councils, planning commissions, water districts, etc. that need influence or experts on particular issues.
-This is an open committee that can be attended by anyone who has expertise or business within the North County region.
-The staff contact is Michael McSweeney.
+All aspects of the building industry in South San Diego County, including City Councils, planning commissions, water districts, etc. that need influence or experts on particular issues.
+This is an open committee that can be attended by anyone who has expertise or business within the South County region.
+The staff contact is Angeli Calinog.

 Based on the direction of the Public Policy Council, this committee addresses issues that pertain to all aspects of the building industry for the City of San Diego and the unincorporated areas of the County of San Diego.
 This is an open committee.
-The staff contact is Matt Adams.
+The staff contact is Angeli Calinog.